ivansmith7795/clothing-style-classifier/README.md

 unlabeled_dataset = pd.read_csv('datasets/dataset_dresses_unlabeled.csv')
 ```

-One loaded, we clean the data and impute any missing values in the dataset using a simple imputer function.
+Once loaded, we clean the data and impute any missing values in the dataset using a simple imputer function.
 For categorical data, the data is imputed using the most commonly used value:

 ```python
 def clean_data(dataset, datatype):